New coronavirus case confirmed at Tenerife hotel on lockdown

 More than 700 tourists remain inside waiting out a 14-day isolation period imposed on Wednesday.

+The Canary Islands regional government said on Friday guests could leave before completing the full 14-day isolation period if foreign governments could provide charter flights and guarantee isolation and health protocols.

+British Ambassador to Spain Hugh Elliot said on Twitter that efforts were under way to support British nationals in the hotel and “to plan for (their) safe return.”

-Spain’s total number of active coronavirus cases rose to 49 on Saturday.
+Spain’s number of active coronavirus cases rose to 49 on Saturday.
 The bulk of those are linked to Italy, which has Europe’s worst outbreak, with some 900 cases and 21 deaths.

-Reporting by Guillermo Martinez, Writing by Jessica Jones; Editing by Mike Harrison
+Reporting by Guillermo Martinez and Nathan Allen, Writing by Jessica Jones; Editing by Mike Harrison and Timothy Heritage